openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 implemented using *`mo.back.replacement.BackReplacementPattern`* as a base class and works the same way as [Generic Middle Phase Transformations](#generic-middle-phase-transformations).

-For the example of a such type of transformation, refer to the *`extensions/back/GatherNormalizer.py`* file.
+For the example of this transformation, refer to the *`extensions/back/GatherNormalizer.py`* file.

 ## See Also <a name="see-also"></a>
 * [Deep Learning Network Intermediate Representation and Operation Sets in OpenVINO™](../../IR_and_opsets.md)